Somiome/R_lactose/india_italy_prod/readme.md

-# Case Study: India and Italy
+# Case Study: India

 ## India

 India have about 65% of lactose intolerance, however it has the largest domestic consumption of fluid milk of 87MMT from 2023.
 The trend is everso growing since.

+Northern Indians have lower lactose intolerance rate, averaging about 1/3 of population while southern indians have higher rate with 2/3 of population being affected.

 ![India Domestic Consumption from 2019-2023](./domestic_consump.png)